Submission Guide

 5. DOCUMENTATION

-Digital solutions must comply with relevant privacy, domestic, and other applicable international laws.
+Digital public goods must be designed and developed to comply with privacy and other applicable laws.

-Digital solutions must comply with relevant standards, best practices, and/or principles.
+Digital public goods must be designed and developed to align with relevant standards, best practices, and/or principles

 Evidence required: A list of the open standards, best practices, and principles that the digital solution adheres to with relevant links wherever possible.
 Here is a list of open standards and best practices that you may find helpful.